 This scares many music lovers, especially those concerned that they can’t fix it.
 Let’s see what causes amp buzz, how to fix it with ease, and more.

-1. Ground Loop
+1. Check for Ground Loop (Most Common)

 A ground loop is the number one cause of amp buzz, and it occurs when audio devices are connected through different paths to a common ground.
 The issue with this is that it creates a single-loop antenna that is susceptible to noise via electromagnetic induction.

-We can say it takes place when different audio equipment receives an uneven power supply.
+This occurs when different audio equipment receives an uneven power supply.

 For example, if you plug your amp and your sound source into different electrical outlets, a ground loop is likely to occur.